So hot in ‘ere!

 Typical strollers have a solid back surface or a cushion with material that isn’t vented, so setting a layer of vented material between the stroller and the child reduces sweating and overheating.

-Stroller and car seat fans don’t give off a ton of air, but it’s just the right amount for little ones.
-The blades on this clip-on fan won’t hurt your kiddo’s fingers if they grab it.
+Stroller and car seat fans don’t give off a ton of air, but this one has just the right amount for little ones. *Note: the blades on this clip-on fan won’t hurt your kiddo’s fingers if they grab it.
 Bonus: it doubles as a sound machine 😉

 These window clings keep direct sun out of eyes, keep the temperature down and protect from UV rays.
 They are the highest-rated shades on the market and use static to stick to your window without leaving residue.